-I was awakened to my need for a Savior by (people, circumstances, books, etc.):
+I was awakened to my need for a Savior by (people, circumstances, books, etc.): I realized that God is: I realized that I was separated from God because:

-Localita dubat Cardia

-I realized that God is:

-I realized that I was separated from God because:

-God because.

 I came to understand that Christ: I responded to the good news of Christ's death and resurrection by: Using follow THREE: PUTTING IT ALL TOGETHER the five elements of the Gospel and the previous questions just answered, use the ving space to share your story and the gospel.
 The goal is to be able to clearly articulate ospel and your story within 60 seconds.